syncfusion-content/blazor-docs/blazor/dropdown-list/filtering.md

 ## Filter textbox placeholder

-You can use [FilterBarPlaceholder](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_FilterBarPlaceholder) to accept the value to be displayed as a watermark text on the filter bar.
+You can use [FilterBarPlaceholder](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_FilterBarPlaceholder) to accept the value to be displayed as a watermark text on the filter bar TextBox.

 {% highlight cshtml %}